 The Monterey Revival style is a re-creation of the rustic Americaninfluenced Spanish Colonial houses of the Central Coast region of California during the California colonial period of the 1840s.
 Monterey buildings are a blend of Spanish Adobe construction fused with American Colonial massing and ornamentation.
-The style emerged in popularity along with various other Spanish and Mediterranean inspired styles in the 1920s and in many ways is a pre-cursor to the rustic ranch styles that would find popularity in the 1940s and 1950s.
+The style emerged in popularity along with various other Spanish and Mediterranean inspired styles in the 1920s.